The Xometry app works best with JavaScript enabled!

 3D printing machine in lab.
 Image Credit: Shutterstock.com/Studio Peace

-3D printing is both a hobby shared by millions of people around the world as well as a functional manufacturing technology that can produce parts and products.
-To fuel this demand, there are many different printers on the market.
-In general, these printers have the same underlying components, especially when it comes to FDM (Fused deposition modeling).
-These parts can be divided into ten categories of 3D printing machine parts.
+3D printing is both a hobby enjoyed by millions of people worldwide and a functional manufacturing technology that can produce a wide range of parts and products.
+To meet this demand, a variety of printers are available on the market.
+In general, these printers share the same underlying components, particularly in terms of Fused Deposition Modeling (FDM).
+These parts can be categorized into 10 types of 3D printing machine components.

 This article will describe the 3D printer parts that fall into each of the ten categories, as well as the functions of these 3D printing parts.